Using the Public API

 The default animation time is set in the Speeds section of the OrbitalCameraSystem.

 The animation time can also be controlled on each of the animation methods.
-It's always the second argument, given as a float and it's always optional.
+It's always the second argument, optional, and given as a float.
 If none is given, the default is used.